ghent360/PSOC4_swd_programmer/README.md

 Use the PC software to flash a .hex file to the target.

 Limitations:
-  -- only tested on PSoc 4100 (4200 should work YMMV) -- only tested on 32K flash device.
-For 16K you may need to modify the PC software.
+  -- only tested on PSoc 4100 and 4200 (I don't have 4000 device)
+  -- only tested on 32K flash device (16K devices should work but YMMV).

 Building the software: